andyw8/demo/README.md

 ## Embedded Phlex views in controllers

 Phlex classes are used to render HTML views.
-Now Erb, partials, or templates are used.
+No Erb, partials, or templates are used.
 This demonstrates the feasiblity of component-driven application development with Rails.

 Here's an example of a controller with embedded Phlex classes: